chimay/wheel/README.md

 - save tabs & windows in minimal session file
 - batch operations
 - autogroup files by extension or directory

-As you see, the group manager is the core, but it goes far beyond that : you need a quick navigation framework to travel in the wheel, and once it is there, it’s easy to add new functionalities.

-UNIX’s philosophy is respected however, on a module level : each file in `autoload/wheel` deals with a specific kind of problem, and do it well ;
-the magic is when modules talk together.

 ## History